Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Experimental setup

 As Figure~\ref{F:ExpSetup} shows, all associated electronics are located outside of the dilution refrigerator at room temperature, including a custom-designed signal amplification board, providing a 130 V/V voltage gain.
 A Keysight E3649A provides the low-voltage supply required to power the board.
 A Keithley 2450 sourcemeter is used to deliver the bias voltage to the SiPM via the custom amplifier board and an external coaxial cable that connects to the top of the cryostat; an internal coaxial cable then delivers the bias voltage down to the SiPM mounted on the mixing chamber plate on the cold side.
 In addition, an LED that emits in the red wavelength range is attached to the outside of the copper box, where there is a 1 mm clearance hole allowing a direct line of sight from the LED to the SiPM.
-The LED is connected to a signal pulse generator via a current-limiting resistor, located outside of the dilution refrigerator, which is used to flash the LED for specific measurements, discussed in Section~\ref{sub:IV}.
-Data is acquired with a Tetronix DPO72304DX 23 GHz bandwidth oscilloscope~\cite{tetronixscope}.
+The LED is connected to a signal pulse generator via a current-limiting resistor, both located outside of the dilution refrigerator, which is used to flash the LED whilst acquiring reverse I-V curves, discussed in Section~\ref{sub:IV}.
+Data is acquired with a Tektronix DPO72304DX 23 GHz bandwidth oscilloscope~\cite{tetronixscope}.